METACOGNISANCE

 Before just accepting what we see, read and hear, can we take that essential pause to

-think? ie, learn through observing interaction with our natural environment and the people in it,
+think? ie, learn through observing and interacting with our natural environment and the people in it,

 and to notice how our brains interact with the information presented.